 Salt

-1 Pound Whole Wheat Pasta (I used rotini, but the recipe calls for penne)
+1 Pound Whole Wheat Pasta (I used rotini, but the recipe calls for penne)2 Tbs Olive Oil

 3 Shallots, finely chopped